 As both evangelical and progressive, U.S. senator Mark Hatfield demonstrated courage and convictions that often infuriated high officials in both political parties.
-Lon Fendall's (G64) new book, Stand Alone or Come Home (Barclay Press), recounts the career of a man whose spiritual convictions guided his public policy positions.
+Lon Fendall's (G64) new book.
+Stand Alone or Come Home (Barclay Press), recounts the career of a man whose spiritual convictions guided his public policy positions.
 Hatfield may be best known for opposing the Vietnam War - he stood alone against it at the 1965 governors' conference - but Fendall goes beyond detailing Hatfield's place in history.

-Fendall, director of George Fox's Center for Peace and Justice, explores Hatfield's consistent value of human life, his concern for the environment, and his work for social justice.
 "My hope in writing this book is that we would more fully understand people who aren't easily labeled and consider their values and courage worthy of following today."